Jekwwer/svg-workspace/CONTRIBUTING.md

 ## Testing and Quality Assurance

-Testing is essential for ensuring our code stays reliable.
 The project uses a mix of manual and automated approaches.

 ### Manual Testing